Kinship Verification through a Forest Neural Network: Proposed Method

 \subsubsection{Direction-based Loss~($\mathcal{L}_{direction}$)}

-It is worthwhile to employ the angular distance among samples to check whether they are in the same direction.
+It is worthwhile to use the angular distance between samples to determine whether they are in the same direction.
 One of the ways to measure the angle among features is the cosine distance defined in Eq.~\ref{eq:cosine-distance}, which takes two features of the parent ($F_i^p$) and child ($F_i^c$) in the $i^{th}$ image pair:

 It will be one if they have a zero angle in the same direction.
-If they are in the opposite direction, angle=$180^{\circ }$, its distance is -1.
+If they are in opposite directions, the angle is $180^{\circ}$, then the distance is -1.
 If their angle is between zero and $180^{\circ }$, their distance is between -1 and +1.

 This direction-based loss Eq.~\ref{eq:loss-direction} measures the angular distance between positive and negative samples so that positive samples possess the highest similarity and negative ones possess the least similarity.
 Hence, similar pairs must have the label $y_i=+1$, and dissimilar ones must have the label $y_i=-1$.